 At least as depression and anxiety goes, this is a software problem, not a hardware problem.
 Some rare mental illnesses, such as schizophrenia, may have real physical causes.
 Depression and anxiety (likely) do not.

 Or at least, not in the "chemical imbalance" way that folks typically talk about.
 You are not doomed.
 Almost all forms of depression and anxiety are not only treatable, but curable.
-There is no evidence that your depression or anxiety is caused by some "chemical imbalance" as is so often repeated by lay-folk.
+There is no evidence that your depression or anxiety is caused by some "chemical imbalance" as is so often repeated.
 This is a myth, but one with a grain of truth that keeps it spreading.
-It is true that your emotional state is caused by various hormones in the body, but there's no reason to believe that depression and anxiety, as well as happiness and serenity are outside the normal range of a healthy person.
-If you broke a bone, you wouldn't say that you were doomed from birth to have gotten in a skiing accident or whatnot.
-And like broken bones, it's very possible to heal and get better.
+It is true that your emotional state is caused by physical causes in the body, but there's no reason to believe that depression and anxiety, as well as happiness and serenity are outside the normal range of a healthy person.
+If you broke a bone, you wouldn't say that you were just "born" with the broken bone; breaking bones is a normal experience, even for healthy people.

 This is a skill